Personalized and Specialized Care for Food Allergies, Intolerances and Sensitivities

 - Continue all asthma medications even on the day of the challenge.

-- Contact your doctor if your child has been on oral steroids (e.g. prednisone, prednisolone, etc.) in the two weeks prior to the challenge or has had to use his or her rescue inhaler (e.g. albuterol, levalbuterol) in the two days prior to the challenge.
+- Contact your doctor if you or your child has been on oral steroids (e.g. prednisone, prednisolone, etc.) in the two weeks prior to the challenge or has had to use a rescue inhaler (e.g. albuterol, levalbuterol) in the two days prior to the challenge.

 - Pack a bag with games, toys and DVDs to bring to the oral food challenge since you'll at the procedure for several hours.